 10. Don’t give up: Timing is key to getting noticed.
 If your skills don’t match the immediate skills required by the editor, that doesn’t necessarily mean they won’t in the future so try again in a few months.

 Let us know how you get on - we’re keen to hear your feedback.
-And if you’re an editor looking for more peer reviewers - stay tuned for our top ten list on how to find early career researchers for peer review.
+And if you’re an editor looking for more peer reviewers - check out our guide to help you just that!

 Want to learn more?
-Become a master of peer review and connect with top journal editors as a graduate of the Publons Academy - A free online course designed by expert reviewers, editors and Nobel Prize winners.
+Become a master of peer review and connect with top journal editors as a graduate of the Publons Academy -- your free online course designed by expert reviewers, editors and Nobel Prize winners.